vackosar/vackosar.github.io/_drafts/2024-02-11-bellman-and-q-transformer.md

 ## Q-Function Learning Speedup by Monte Carlo Return
-At start, model has a **cold-start** problem meaning that the model is very bad at first.
-But if we use **tabulate (memoize) rewards for trajectories** that lead to a success, we can immediately provide **a minimal reward** to get at any point of the successful trajectory.
+At initialization, the neural model has a **cold-start** problem and is very bad at estimating the state values.
+But if we **tabulate (memoize) rewards for successful trajectories**, we can immediately provide **a minimal reward** for any point on the successful pathway.
 This speeds up learning of the Q-function neural network.
 This tabulation method is called **Monte Carlo return**.
-In a way we are combing brute-force with neural network interpolation.
+In a way, we are combing brute-force with neural network interpolation.

 ## Other Tricks used in Q-Transformer

-Above the most foundational ideas applied in Q-transformer paper.
-There is a summary of other contributions in this paper:
+The most foundational ideas applied in Q-transformer paper were described above.
+Here is a summary of other contributions in this paper:

 1. **Autoregressive Discretization of Actions**: To accommodate the high-capacity Transformer architecture, the Q-Transformer discretizes each dimension of the continuous action space separately and treats each dimension as a different timestep in the learning process.
 This allows the model to learn Q-values for each action dimension separately, enabling efficient scaling of the method to high-dimensional action spaces without encountering the curse of dimensionality.

 2. **Conservative Q-Function Regularization**: The Q-Transformer uses a modified version of Conservative Q-learning (CQL) that introduces a **regularizer to minimize Q-values for actions not present in the dataset explicitly**.
 This conservative approach **biases the model towards in-distribution actions**, i.e., those seen during training, and serves to mitigate overestimation of Q-values for unseen or suboptimal actions.
 This approach ensures that during training, the estimated Q-values are kept closer to the minimal possible cumulative reward, which is consistent with the non-negative nature of the rewards in the tasks targeted by the Q-Transformer.
+This method **differs from softmax method** of pushing Q-values down for unobserved actions and up for the observed actions, which may prevent keeping Q-values low for suboptimal in-distribution actions that fail to achieve high reward.

 3. **Loss Function**: The loss function for the Q-Transformer combines both the temporal difference error (between the current and target Q-values) and the **conservative regularization term**.
 In practice, the action space dimensionality is expanded to include the discrete bins of action values, and the update rule is applied separately for each action dimension.